drduh/macOS-Security-and-Privacy-Guide/README.md

 When you purchase your Mac, you might want to avoid it being linked back to you.
 Depending on your threat model, you should pay for it in cash in person rather than ordering online or purchasing with a credit/debit card, that way no identifying information can be linked back to your purchase.

-If you want to use a wireless keyboard, mouse, headphones or other accessory, the most secure option is Apple ones since they will automatically be updated by your system.
-They also support the latest [Bluetooth features](https://support.apple.com/guide/security/bluetooth-security-sec82597d97e/web) like BLE Privacy which randomizes your Bluetooth hardware address to prevent tracking.
-With third-party accessories, this isn't a guarantee.
+When using a wireless keyboard, mouse, headphones, or other accessory, Apple accessories are generally the most secure option because macOS updates them automatically.
+They also support the latest [Bluetooth features](https://support.apple.com/guide/security/bluetooth-security-sec82597d97e/web) like BLE Privacy which randomizes the Bluetooth hardware address to prevent tracking, which is not guaranteed with third-party accessories.

 # Installing macOS

 There are several ways to [install macOS](https://support.apple.com/102662).
 Choose your preferred method from the available options.

- **You should install the latest version of macOS that is compatible with your Mac**.
-More recent versions have security patches and other improvements that older versions lack.
+Install the latest version of macOS the hardware supports: newer versions include security patches and other improvements unavailable in older releases.

 ## System activation